zeruhur/plerion/_five_galaxies/en/05_major_empires_and_powers.md

 **Overall Influence and Power:**

--   The United Federation of Avaros wields considerable influence in the Triangulum Galaxy, promoting peace, stability, and inter-species cooperation.
+-   The United Federation of Avaros wields considerable influence in the Milky Way Galaxy, promoting peace, stability, and inter-species cooperation.
 -   Their diplomatic prowess and commitment to equality have earned them respect and admiration among other major powers in the Five Galaxies.
 -   The federation’s advancements in scientific research, cultural exchange, and governance serve as models for intergalactic cooperation and peaceful coexistence.